kalensr/pygrader/README.md

 test(prog, input_data=['65'] , expected_results= (2.03125, 1.3542666666666665, 3.723958333333333))
 ```

 Using Jupyter Notebook is great - each test configuration lives in its own code block.
-So you have can have as many configurations as you need for 1 test program, or many.
-The example above has two tests under one configuration.
+So you have can have as many tests with a configuration as you need plus as many configurations that you need.
+The example above has three tests under one configuration (one failing tests for demonstration purposes).

 #### Test Execution Output
 ```